 I have never been very good with maths and, naturally, money.
 I once believed that finance is something complicated meant to be dealt by experts like bankers and accountants… like my closest girlfriend who is an investment banker or my sister who is an accountant-turn-trader.

 Despite surrounded by financially-savvy people all my life, my brain shut down every time they talk about money.
 “Oh, I’m not good with numbers!”
-I’ll say.
+I’d say.
 Whenever they talk about anything money related – shares, investments, fundings – I’ll listen without much interest or input.
 I was absolutely clueless and I happily did that for years.

 Then one day, a friend who lived a rather comfortable lifestyle confided in me that she had only RM 100 left in her bank and her boss is letting her go.
 She was stressed and desperate for a job.
 Another friend who has a five-figure income is in credit card debt and hasn’t been happy for a while.